sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - getting-started.md

 hidden: false
 ---

 In this tutorial, you'll learn to extract data out of a collection of similar documents using a layout-based query language, SenseML.
-You'll write JSON to tell Sensible about which data to extract from a set of similar documents, using what you know about the layouts of the documents in the set.
+You'll write JSON to tell Sensible about which data to extract from an example document, using what you know about the layout of the document.
 SenseML uses a mix of techniques, including machine learning, heuristics, and rules, to extract your target information.

 You can then save your descriptions as a "config."
-Publish your config as an API endpoint, and use the endpoint to automate extracting from similar documents.
+Publish your config to automate extracting from similar documents.

-Note that you can mix and match SenseML methods with Sensible Instruct methods.
-SenseML is a a JSON-formatted, layout-based query language, and Sensible Instruct is an AI-powered subset of SenseML that you can author in the app, no JSON required.
-Use SenseML for advanced document extraction, for example, for complex document layouts.
-For simpler document extraction, author AI-powered extraction configurations using Sensible Instruct.

 Use this tutorial if you want a guided tour of SenseML concepts and the Sensible app.
 Or see the following links:

-- For more information about SenseML versus Sensible Instruct, see [Choosing extraction strategy](doc:author).
+- SenseML is for advanced config authoring.
+For a simpler authoring experience, use Sensible Instruct.
+For more information about SenseML versus Sensible Instruct, see [Choosing extraction strategy](doc:author).
 For authoring in Sensible Instruct, see [Get started with AI-powered extraction](doc:getting-started-ai).

 - If you instead want to explore without much explanation, then [sign up](https://app.sensible.so/register) for an account and check out our interactive in-app tutorials: [extract_your_first_data](https://app.sensible.so/editor/?d=senseml_basics&c=1_extract_your_first_data&g=1_extract_your_first_data), [tables and rows](https://app.sensible.so/editor/?d=senseml_basics&c=2_tables_and_rows&g=2_tables_and_rows), [checkboxes, paragraphs, and regions](https://app.sensible.so/editor/?d=senseml_basics&c=3_checkboxes_paragraphs_and_regions&g=3_checkboxes_paragraphs_and_regions), and a [blank-slate challenge](https://app.sensible.so/editor/?d=senseml_basics&c=4_extract_from_scratch&g=4_extract_from_scratch).
 - If you to get want a quick "hello world" API response, see the [quickstart](doc:quickstart).